 Find the optimal values for these Slurm directives:

 See a sample Slurm script for a multithreaded, multinode job.

 Before considering multiple GPUs, one should first demonstrate high GPU utilization when a single GPU is used.
 See the bottom of the TigerGPU Utilization page to learn about measuring and improving the utilization.
 If the GPU utilization is sufficiently high then you should perform a scaling analysis such as in the table below:

 |nodes||GPUs||execution time||speed-up ratio||parallel efficiency|

 The scaling analysis above reveals that the code does not perform well when multiple GPUs are used.
 That is, linear scaling is not observed.
 For instance, the performance with two GPUs is not twice as fast as the case with one.
 Keeping in mind that the queue time increases with increasing resources, it may not make sense to use two GPUs for this specific code.

 Notice that we did not mention the number of CPU-cores being used in the analysis above.
 This is because of the far greater computational power of a GPU in comparison to a multicore CPU.
-However, it is often critical to the performance of a GPU-enabled code that the CPU-cores be fully leveraged.
+However, it is often critical to the performance of a GPU-enabled code that one or more CPU-cores be fully leveraged.
 For instance, for the deep learning codes TensorFlow and PyTorch, optimal performance can only be achieved when multiple CPU-cores are used to keep the GPU busy by feeding it data.